splunk/public-o11y-docs/admin/notif-services/amazoneventbridge.rst

 .. _amazoneventbridge2:

-Step 2: Accept Observability Cloud as an event source in Amazon EventBridge
+Step 2: Accept Splunk Observability Cloud as an event source in Amazon EventBridge
 =====================================================================================

 Prerequisite